pascme05/PyDTS/README.md

 # Architecture
 The aim of the PyDTS toolkit is to model the input and output relation of an unknown system, namely $\hat{y}=f(X)$ where
 $X \in \mathbb{R}^{T \times M}$ is a feature input vector of $T$ time-steps and $M$ features and $y$ is a time-series output.
-A more generalised architecture is illustrated below:
+A more generalized architecture is illustrated below:

 ![img.png](docu/figure/img.png)

-As can be seen the general architecture consists of five steps namely pre-processing (e.g. resampling or filtering), window framing, feature extraction, model prediction, and post-processing (e.g. limiting the output).
+As can be seen, the general architecture consists of five steps namely pre-processing (e.g. resampling or filtering), window framing, feature extraction, model prediction, and post-processing (e.g. limiting the output).
 The architecture is used for all applications which are described below